getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 ## Practical Problems

-Imagine you are an outsourcing company responsible for ensuring that the widgets conform to specification.
+Imagine you are an outsourcing company responsible for ensuring that the widgets conform to the specification.
 1% of all widgets produced are sent to you in massive containers, and you want to start checking them against their specifications.
-Ideally you would simply send the containers of widgets to be loaded onto a conveyor belt where machines would sort them by model number after scanning each widget.
+Ideally, you would simply send the containers of widgets to be loaded onto a conveyor belt where machines would sort them by a model number after scanning each widget.
 After the widgets have been sorted by model number, a human operator puts the model number into a computer, which downloads the necessary specification document by the model number from the canonical source.
 It then displays the information to the person conducting the test.
-Depending on weather the widgets pass or fail the test, a sticker is placed on it and sent back.
+Depending on whether the widgets pass or fail the test, a sticker is placed on it, and sent back.

 This is the desired scenario for source maps.
 However, the current source map